 The secret is there is no secret.
 It’s plain and simple.
 The key to having success with any schedule depends greatly on having the discipline to maintain this schedule.

-This is why we introduced “Ultra Short Video“.
+That’s why I work with a format I call “Ultra Short Video“.
 You only see what you absolutely need to in order to be able to study effectively.
-No more distraction, focus is the name of the game!
+No more distraction, because focus is the mother of progress!